j10sanders/j10sanders.github.io/_posts/2016-11-14-password-reset.md

 The uuid module in python was not meant to be a password-reset key generator, but the uuid4 method generates random 32 character strings that look like this: `df917a0f-ae9d-473f-812e-e4f8e72a6088`.
 Try calling it a bunch of times - it makes a new random string every time!
 If you have 1*10^18 keys generated, there is a 0.14% chance you will have a single duplicate key.
 So this is safe, super simple, and all that we need.

-Now that we have a key, let's assign it to the user in the PWReset table:
+Now that we have a key, let's assign it to the user in the PWReset table.

+### views.py

 	@app.route("/pwresetrq", methods=["POST"])
 	def pwresetrq_post():